Skip to main content

 What can I do to protect my home from wildfires?

-The best way to protect your home from wildfires is by keeping your home insurance policy up to date.
+The best way to protect your home from wildfires is by taking preventative measures around your property and by keeping your home insurance policy up to date.
 Ensure you have adequate coverage to repair or replace your home and contents after a fire and always pay your premiums on time.
-Don’t wait until wildfires are nearby to get home insurance as you may not be able to get coverage when danger is imminent.
+Don’t wait until wildfires are nearby to get home insurance, as you may not be able to get coverage when danger is imminent.

-You should also take action to prevent wildfires from starting and spreading in your area.
+The IBC lists several ways to prevent wildfires from starting and spreading in your area:

 Don’t forget to put your family’s safety above all else.
 The Canadian Red Cross has prepared a useful fact sheet for preparing for wildfires and planning for a safe evacuation.